For those who are interested, here's the long-winded version of how I got to be in this place... Doing this stuff...

 In common with countless other contemporary and predecessor photographers, I endeavour to create my basic image by engaging existentially and aesthetically with a moment, by relishing the light and the compositional possibilities within the moment - and by striving to capture the beauty, mood or drama of that moment before it is forever lost to the past.

-The post-production interpretation of my images that informs the portfolio presentations that I select, visualise and produce is an important part of the creative method, but the time that I spend on location, studying the landscape, becoming aware of what it is presenting to me, pre-visualising and acquiring fresh material, is the essence that I crave, it is the core that defines me as an artist - and it is an elemental fulfilment that I am privileged to experience.
+The post-production interpretation of my images - that informs the portfolio presentations that I produce - is an important part of the creative method, but the time that I spend on location, studying the landscape, becoming aware of what it is presenting to me, pre-visualising and acquiring fresh material, is the essence that I crave, it is the core that defines me as a visual artist.